Movement Quality vs Quantity, and rethinking how we view Movement

 • muscles contracting

-• joints gliding
+• joints gliding through range of motion

 • fascia transmitting force

-• arteries delivering nutrients
+• arteries delivering oxygen to tissues

-• lymphatics clearing inflammation
+• lymphatics clearing inflammation and biochemical waste products

-• nerves conducting and coordinating
+• nerves conducting and coordinating movement

 • organs shifting with posture and breath